 Hi [Client’s Name],

 Starting [date], my new rate will be [$X] per [hour/project].
-I’d love to continue working with you and offer a [small discount/bonus service] for your next project as a thank-you for your loyalty.
+I’d love to continue working with you and would like to offer a [small discount or bonus service] for your next project as a thank-you for your loyalty.

 Let me know if you have any questions—I look forward to continuing our partnership!